PhD Handbook

 Section 2: Review of Select Theoretical and Empirical Literature

 Section 2 should provide a focused and well-justified review of the scholarly topic through the analysis of selected theoretical and empirical literature.
 Students must provide a clear and solid rationale for the selected theoretical/conceptual framework and the selected empirical literature.
 Students do not need to cover every relevant theoretical/conceptual framework and all possible empirical literature in their area of inquiry.
-Students should choose the theoretical and empirical literature that is well-aligned with their topic and will support them in building a logical justification for an area of scholarly inquiry.
+Students should choose the theoretical and empirical literature that is well-aligned with their topic and will support them in building a logical justification for pursuing an area of scholarly inquiry.

 Section 3: Critique of the Theoretical and/or Empirical Literature, Identification of Critical Gaps in Literature, and Key Recommendations for Future Research